Troopergate (Bill Clinton): Context and response

 The troopers said that only a select few of their ranks were privy to the Clinton secrets; several other troopers confirmed that they had no knowledge of such goings-on.
 The troopers conceded that they were interested in writing a book about their story.
 Nevertheless, a representative of two of the troopers maintained that their purpose was not prurient: "The issue was not his sexual proclivities.
 It was the abuse of power – the abuse of office that concerned them and concerned me."
 The Los Angeles Times story included documentary evidence that backed up some of the troopers' allegations.

 During the latter part of 1993, Clinton and other administration officials made a determined effort to keep the troopers from going public with their claims.
 Two of the troopers said they had been offered federal jobs via the Clinton administration if they would maintain their silence.
 But no such offers actually materialized.
 Thus among Patterson's subsequent complaints was Clinton's alleged later behavior: "We lied for him and helped him cheat on his wife, and he treated us like dogs."

 In response to the December 1993 trooper charges, Bruce Lindsey, who was a senior White House staffer, said: "These allegations are ridiculous.
 Similar charges were made, investigated and responded to during the campaign.
 There is nothing that dignifies a further response."
 Lindsey said that Clinton had specifically denied the central points of the allegations.
 Regarding the specific question of whether troopers were offered jobs for silence, Lindsey said that Clinton had telephoned one of them, but "any suggestion that the President offered anyone a job in return for silence is a lie."

-No official findings

-No investigation of the Troopergate allegations by any official state body of Arkansas appears to have taken place.
-Nor was it a subject of the 1990s Independent Counsel investigations into the Whitewater controversy and related matters.
-Clinton was never charged with any wrongdoing in relation to the Troopergate allegations.
-Larry Patterson was a spectator only.